drivetribe/fuck-this/README.md

 );
 ```

 We have our initial state, our reducer functions and a component.
-All that's left is to bind these together with `stateComponent`:
+All that's left is create a React component from these using `stateComponent`:

 ```javascript
 import { stateComponent } from 'fuck-this';